 As for transport, the closest airports are found at Graz, Austria, Zagreb, Croatia, and the capital of Slovenia, Ljubljana.
 From there you can board a train to Ljutomer.
 The railway station is located in Ljutomer and is called »Ljutomer-Mesto«.

-Franc Miklošič High School offers three programmes: a four–year high school programme (gimnazija) preparing students for studies at university, a four-year Arts programme including both film and theatre, and a four-year Early Learning Teaching Assistant programme.
-It is one of the best high schools in Slovenia.
+Gimnazija Franca Miklošiča Ljutomer (GFML) is a secondary school which offers four different educational programmes: gimnazija, a four-year course in which students take academic subjects in preparation for university entrance; umetniška gimnazija, a four-year academic course with a focus on the arts, specialising in theatre and film; predšolska vzgoja, a four-year nursery assistant course, providing qualifications in early childhood care and education; medijski tehnik, a four-year media technician course, providing qualifications in media and communications.
+It is one of the best secondary schools in Slovenia.
 The students come not only from Ljutomer but from the whole region of Pomurje and parts of Podravje.
 There are about 600 students and 55 staff.
 GFML has much to offer: from Art courses to Environment Protection projects, from Language teaching-camps to the Model European Parliament, from exchange projects to debate, from sport activities to the school choir, from the German language certificate DSD to Natural Science courses and projects.
 The choices that students have encourage them to use their skills.
 GFML focuses on the important matters which will help each and every one of them in their lives.
 The connection among students and teachers is strong, making the lessons more interesting and efficient.

 ZIP, Za in proti, zavod za kulturo dialoga/Pro et contra, Institute for Culture in Dialogue is a non-governmental and non-for-profit organisation which co-ordinates, informs, educates, researches and promotes debate activity in order to improve the quality of the culture in dialogue in Slovenia.
 ZIP network of 51 youth debate clubs with almost 1000 active members and 150 mentors, trainers, organizers, volunteers, alumni implements numerous activities such as workshops, public debates, round table discussions, debate tournaments, debate academies and radio debates at local, regional and international level.